Cost-sharing standard

 | 5 | 38% | 190% |

-Exceptions to the cost-sharing standard
+Exceptions to the cost-sharing rule

-- young people up to the age of 27;
+- young people up to age 27;

 - tenants with a commercial lease (and who pay a commercial rent);